-If you ask anyone in the world about France, Paris will be first to come to mind.
+If you ask anyone in the world about France, Paris will be the first to come to mind.
 These two names are already inseparable abstractions.
 Of course, travelling to this beautiful city of love is a must, but this time, I want to talk about undiscovered and less known Figeac, the town that will never come to anyone’s mind while mentioning France.

-Figeac is silent, strange, and perhaps one of the best places that witnessed the medieval life.
+Figeac is silent, strange, and perhaps one of the best places that witnessed medieval life.
 Visitors who travel here even without information can guess how old this place is from the architecture and monuments.
 Also, it is impossible not to fall in love with this town, seeing the harmony of history and nature.
 The age gracefully charm of the city is capable of enchanting everyone.
 Luxurious streets, 13th-century buildings, and breathtaking scenery prove this.
-You will find an incredible reproduction of Rosetta stone in the Musee Champollion.
+You will find an incredible reproduction of the Rosetta Stone in the Musee Champollion.
 There is a market with local products on Sundays, which keeps its beauty for a hundred years.

 7. Mdina, Malta

 Malta is an archipelago in the central Mediterranean located between the coast of Sicily and North Africa, with a population of around 494,000, according to the 2019 statistics.
-However, even though it is the archipelago, it is officially recognized as the Malta Republic.
+However, even though it is an archipelago, it is officially recognized as the Malta Republic.
 One of the things that travel lovers like the most is that the country is one of the safest to visit.
-However, although this country is not subject to tourist-flow as much as other European countries, some cities are not generally known, and there is even a city known as the Silent City.
+However, although this country is not subject to tourist flow as much as other European countries, some cities are not generally known, and there is even a city known as the Silent City.
 It is one of the less visited European cities - Mdina, home to about 300 people.